CHOOSE SLIGO

 Rosses Point Beach

-A favorite with open water swimmers and home to the many open water swimming competitions.
+A favourite with open water swimmers and home to the many open water swimming competitions.

 Wild swim locations in lakes & rivers